 Fort Mountain derives its name from an ancient 855-foot-long stone wall, which stands on the mountain's highest point.
 The strange wall is believed to have been built over 1,600 years ago by Indians as a fortification against hostile enemies or possibly for mysterious ceremonies.

-Journey 17 miles south to the rugged shoreline and crystal clear waters of Carters Lake to spend your day partaking in a variety of water sports, playgrounds, picnicking areas, and hiking and biking trails, then return to the comfort of your vacation rental for a delicious home-cooked meal before bed.
+Journey 17 miles south to the rugged shoreline and crystal clear waters of Carters Lake to spend your day partaking in a variety of water sports, playgrounds, picnicking areas, and hiking and biking trails, then return to the comfort of your Chatsworth cabin rental for a delicious home-cooked meal before bed.

 While it may be hard to resist the temptation of the surrounding forests and mountains, you'll find plenty of things to see and do within city limits.
 Start your adventures at the Chamber of Commerce and Welcome Center on Market Street to get a feel for the town.
 Here, you'll also find yourself close to a number of local boutiques, quaint antique shops, and delicious restaurants all within a short walk.